-Bike lock comparison: A tex–lock is more beautiful, more flexible and more secure than other types of bike lock
+Bike lock comparison: A texlock is more attractive, more flexible and more secure than other types of bike lock

-The seemingly simple fabric bike lock combines a super-strong metal core with modern textile fibers to protect your bike from theft and scratches.
+The seemingly simple fabric bike lock combines a super-strong metal core with modern textile fibres to protect your bike from theft and scratches.

-Thanks to this clever technology , the tex–lock combines the advantages of all other types of bike lock without their weaknesses.
+Thanks to the patented high-end technology in the tex-lock, the textile-based bike lock combines the advantages of all other types of bike lock without their disadvantages.

 See for yourself with this bike lock comparison!